 Although PAs must have a physician supervisor and often work closely with him/her, on-site supervision is not required in many states.
 In some practices, PAs work autonomously to see patients, entering encounter information into an EHR to be reviewed later by a physician from the practice.
 Indeed, the US Veterans Health Administration recently suggested changing “supervising” physician to “collaborating” physician in the regulatory language.

 True, they don’t have an MD degree, but PAs receive about 52 weeks of classroom education and spend about the same amount of time in clinical rotation.
 Also, they are specifically trained in the medical model, making them a better fit for some physicians than other mid-level providers (e.g., nurse practitioners).

-In fact, many PAs are looking for a way to work in healthcare while maintaining a better work/life balance than they observe in physicians.
+In fact, many PAs are looking for a way to work in healthcare while maintaining a better work/life balance than physicians.
 A far cry from physician wannabes, PAs chose their profession carefully and worked hard to be admitted to a PA program, which can be highly competitive.
 Many cite the absence of business-related tasks as the reason they chose PA over MD.